supertray/website/src/content/home/en.md

 ---
+title: Innovative Open Source Document Management
-headline1: Paperless office is not working.
+headline1: The paperless office is broken.
 headline2: We are fixing it in the cloud or <span class="text-orange-10">on your server.</span>
 slackMessages:
   - - displayName: Sebastian